shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “No problem.
 Happy to help.
 Stay safe on your travels.”

 “God speed to you as well.”
 The sailor saluted.

+Astalir pondered this.
+It wasn’t normal for people to just sprout bumps and go crazy.
+Something had happened to them, but what, he had no clue.

+===

+Meanwhile, in Sui’s adventures:

+When Sui woke up, he found the note Reesu left him.
+He felt betrayed and abandoned for no reason.
+He and Leona set out to go back to Canadia.

+When they got to Canadia, where they took care of a rat infestation in the syrup salesman’s basement.
+Sui got bit by a rat, which seemed to suck blood out of him.
+Leona got the rat off him and they killed the rest of the rats.

+The syrup salesman told them that their party set sail on a boat earlier that day, and were long gone.
+Sui and Leona spent the night in Canadia.

 # ( 18 ) Act 2 Chapter 3